Broken User Authentication: What It Is, How We Can Help

 How ThreatX Can Help

 ThreatX can help both identify this vulnerability and block its exploitation.
-Due to our attacker-centric behavioral analytics, ThreatX can flag, watch, and most importantly, block calls that attempt to exploit broken user authentication.
+Due to our real-time, risk-based blocking, ThreatX can flag, watch, and, most importantly, block calls that attempt to exploit broken authentication.

 It can be difficult to detect if an attacker has exploited an instance of this vulnerability.
 Because this attack vector uses legitimate auth tokens, applications under attack often show no signs of an error.

 In addition, ThreatX provides visibility into potentially vulnerable API endpoints.
 The details for each attack (as described above) are correlated to the targeted endpoint.
-Actual observed API requests are analyzed against the expected usage patterns (as defined in an OAS3 schema file)(e.g., checking where and how resource IDs are exposed in the API interfaces).
-Closing the loop, failed requests are analyzed for various error conditions that indicate potential broken user authentication vulnerabilities.
+In addition, failed requests are analyzed for various error conditions that indicate potential broken user authentication vulnerabilities.

 How Our Approach Is Unique